GoogleCloudPlatform/terraform-google-enterprise-application/examples/cymbal-shop/README.md

     git checkout plan
     ```

-1. Navigate to the Application Factory repository and add the value below to the applications variable:
+1. Navigate to the Application Factory repository and add the value below to the applications variable on `terraform.tfvars`:

     ```diff
     applications = {